humanmade/just-the-hm-docs/docs/configuration.md

 ---
 title: Configuration
-nav_order: 2
+nav_order: 4
 ---

 # Configuration
 {: .no_toc }

-Just the Docs has some specific configuration parameters that can be defined in your Jekyll site's \_config.yml file.
+Just the HM Docs has some specific configuration parameters that can be defined in your Jekyll site's \_config.yml file.
 {: .fs-6 .fw-300 }

 ## Table of contents